-Panel C presents the price level decomposition described above.
-The state-dependent part of price changing is indeed important: in the impact period, approximately half of the response of the price level is accounted for by the selection effect, meaning that firms whose adjustment decision changes in response to the shock have a different distribution of desired price changes than the unconditional distribution.
+response of the price level is accounted for by the selection effect, meaning that firms whose adjustment decision changes in response to the shock have a different distribution of desired price changes than the unconditional distribution.
 The selection effect dies out smoothly over time, but from approximately periods five to fifteen, shifts in the distribution of firms contribute nonnegligibly to the behavior of the price level.
 The extensive margin contributes almost nothing to the behavior of the price level.
 As discussed in the derivation of our decomposition, in the long run all price changes are due to the time-dependent component.

-Figure 7.
-IRF to random walk money shock, low- flex case.
+Figure 9.
+IRF to random walk money shock, low-flex benchmark.